moorepants/bin/ubuntu_setup.rst

 Once in BIOS settings look at Secure Boot>Secure Boot Enable

+In the BIOS disable the touchscreen.

-Select to install optional software.
+In Ubuntu install dialog Select to install optional software.

 Setup the partitions manually.
 Erase everything that was there.